-The annual Finnish Nature Day, celebrated for the first time in 2013, highlights the joy and wellbeing that the country’s beautiful natural settings can bring everyone.
+The annual Finnish Nature Day was celebrated for the first time in 2013 and has been an officially recommended flag-raising day since 2017.
+It highlights the joy and wellbeing that the country’s beautiful natural settings can bring everyone.

 “In Finland people traditionally have a close relationship with nature, but there’s a risk that modern trends like urbanisation, globalisation and the way children increasingly spend their spare time using electronic media could weaken this relationship,” says Matti Nieminen of the Finnish Association for Nature Conservation (FANC).